fprasx/unlocked/mdbook/src/code/reclaim/hazptr.md

 To ensure that we always retire and protect in the same domain, we will also carry a `Domain` in the `struct` itself.
-Then, it's pretty easy to just always use `&self.domain` whenever we need a domain.
+Then, it's pretty easy to just always use `&self.domain` whenever we need a `Domain`.
 All we have to do is add one more `struct` field to `SecVec`:

 ```rust